Jamie Foxx Was at Smoothie King Center for Pelicans vs Suns Game 4 - NewsBreak

 Jamie Foxx Was at Smoothie King Center for Pelicans vs Suns Game 4

 The Pelicans are beginning to draw the attention of NBA fans everywhere.
 This run since the play-in has been special and fans are taking notice.
-One NBA fan...107jamz.com
+One NBA fan...kpel965.com

 The Pelicans are beginning to draw the attention of NBA fans everywhere.
 This run since the play-in has been special and fans are taking notice.
-One NBA fan...107jamz.com
+One NBA fan...kpel965.com

 Comments / 0